website Translator

 • Increased enzyme activity in their leg muscles

-Similar tests have also concluded that as well as achieving the above advantages there is also an improvement in the neural system.
-The result is that the athlete has an improved ability of a better rested nervous system to control and co-ordinate better rested muscles at faster running speeds.
+The athlete has improved the nervous system to control and coordinate better-rested muscles at faster running speeds.
+Similar tests have also concluded that there is an improvement in the neural system and achieving the above advantages.
 These are all very desirable in an athlete's preparation for a major competition.

 What to do